Global Seminar in Japan

 With a population of 127 million (43% of the US population) settled in a mountainous

-nation the size of Montana (slightly smaller than the nation of France), land is truly at a premium in Japan.
+nation the size of the state of Montana (or slightly smaller than the nation of France), land is truly at a premium in Japan.
 Much of its people and economic resources are located near the shore or in natural floodplains, which requires intensive management of rivers, which have been extensively dammed for water control and hydro-power.
 Japan is in a highly seismically active zone, situated at the intersection of four tectonic plates, and contains approximately 100 volcanoes, seventy of which are active.
 The tallest and most celebrated of these is Mt.
 Fuji (12,388feet/ 3,707meters), about 60 miles southwest of Tokyo.
 This combination of sea and mountain is epitomized in The Great Wave off Kanagawa, the late Tokugawa-era print of Katsushika Hokusai (1760 – 1849), one the most iconic works of Japanese art.
 With population-dense coastal zones, tsunami have long plagued Japan and these are exacerbated by a newer urgent environmental challenge: climate change.

 This program explores the inter-relationship between humans and the environment, examining notions of nature and how the human/environment inter-relationship changed from the Tokugawa period (1603-1868) through the industrializing Meiji era (1868 – 1912) and down to the Fukushima Daiichi meltdown (2011).
 We consider how the Japanese have interacted with land and sea and study cultural and religious conceptions of nature and how these perspectives become a source of contestation and controversy.
 The program considers cultural, political, and economic ramifications and projections on the future of this interaction.
 Japan is an ideal place for such an environmental and historical inquiry, from its Shinto and Buddhist traditions to the practical demands of expanding urbanization and industrialization in the nineteenth and twentieth centuries.
 The Japanese experience of nation building and its relationship with the natural world will be set in a comparative context as we contrast political and cultural responses to changes, uses, and degradation of the natural world.
 Among environmental issues under inquiry will be climate change, food and energy production, water management, deforestation, conservation and preservation, and industrial pollution.